-This article aims to help you get into the ultralight micro quads (aka Toothpick).
-There are pre-built models and you can also build your own.
+This article aims to help you get into 2.5″ ultralight micro quads (aka Toothpicks).
+There are pre-built models and you can also build from scratch.
 I will explain how to choose the right components and setup, and give you some tips and accessories that might make life easier.

 Table of Content